tskit-dev/msprime/docs/api.rst

 However, recombination (with or without recombination maps) and a constant gene conversion rate along the genome can be combined in ``msprime``.

-.. warning:: If recombination and gene conversion are combined the gene conversion
-    rate in :program:`ms` is determined by the ratio :math:`f`, which corresponds to setting :math:`g = f r`.
-In ``msprime`` the gene conversion rate :math:`g` is set independently and does not depend on the recombination rate.
-However, ``mspms`` mimics the :program:`ms` behaviour.

 Population structure is modelled by specifying a fixed number of subpopulations :math:`d`, and a :math:`d \times d` matrix :math:`M` of per generation migration rates.
 Each element of the matrix :math:`M_{j,k}` defines